 My three boys are in college now…ushering in a whole new chapter of motherhood.
 Like I said before, motherhood is not for sissies.

 Mothering Odelia is obviously different than mothering my own children.
 She is 5,700 miles away, living a life far different than mine.
 She doesn’t have a smartphone.
 She can’t text or Facetime me (as much as I try to persuade her).
 I speak with her often and see her several times a year.
 There is no shortage of hugs, advice, tears, and love.
-One difference I notice is that when I’m with Odelia, I am far less harsh and critical of her than my own children.
+One difference I notice is that when I’m with Odelia, I am far less harsh and critical of her than my other children.
 I am less likely to yell, slower to react, and generally more accepting.
 I am keenly aware she comes to motherhood with her own set of limitations.
 But then again, who doesn’t?
 There is a lesson for all mothers in that.